trollfot/dolmen.authentication/src/dolmen/authentication/README.txt

   >>> ILocation.implementedBy(LocatablePrincipalInfo)
   True

+It can be used to link a user to its own representation in the site or to any object, like a homefolder or a preferences sheet.

 This component is registered an adapter, for the IPrincipal components.
 Let's create a persisted principal, to check the behavior::